 For many of you, participating in this internship program will be your first opportunity to go abroad.
 It may also be your first opportunity working for an international company in a professional work environment.
-You may be unsure or feel unprepared as to how you should approach this internship program, its etiquette and what is expected of you as an intern.

-We would like to provide you with tips and some more information on how to make your stay in Germany as successful as possible.
+You may feel unsure or unprepared as to how you should approach this internship program, its etiquette and what is expected of you as an intern.
+Here are some tips and information on how to make your stay in Germany as successful as possible.

 - Your university's code of conduct will remain valid throughout your stay in Germany.
-This means you are to live up to the standards set by your home university including all rules and living up to its mission statement. - Always maintain the utmost level of professionalism throughout your time here.
-This includes understanding and abiding by any confidentiality agreements at work at all times.
-Properly scheduling your vacation days (in case your company grants you any) and notifying your employer promptly when absence from work is required (i.e. sick days, vacation and personal requirements). - Become acquainted with the daily operations of your job.
-This includes familiarization with work-related events, organized gatherings and work standards and procedures. - Laws regarding alcohol are much different in Germany and for many, this will be your first experience in an environment with more relaxed customs regarding it.
-While you are here in Germany, this means making responsible decisions and maintaining a high level of professionalism. - The use of drugs is absolutely forbidden.
+This means you are to live up to the standards set by your home university.
+This includes following the university code of conduct and living up to its mission statement. - Always maintain the utmost level of professionalism throughout your time here.
+This includes abiding by any confidentiality agreements at work at all times.
+Properly scheduling your vacation days (in case your company grants you any) and notifying your employer promptly when absence from work is required (i.e., sick days, vacation and personal requirements). - Become acquainted with the daily operations of your job.
+This includes familiarization with work-related events, organized gatherings and work standards and procedures. - Laws regarding alcohol are much different in Germany.
+For many, this will be your first experience in an environment with more relaxed customs with regards to alcohol.
+While you are in Germany, make sure you are making responsible decisions and maintaining a high level of professionalism. - The use of drugs is absolutely forbidden.
 Drug use in any form will not be condoned nor permitted.
-You will immediately be reported to your company and university for disciplinary action, and you may face the consequences of local authorities. - Above all else, recognize the fact that you are not only a visitor in a foreign nation, but you are also an ambassador for your own country.
-In addition, you are an ambassador for your company and university.
+You will immediately be reported to your company and university for disciplinary action, and you may face the consequences of local authorities. - Above all else, be aware of the fact that you are not only a visitor in a foreign nation, but an ambassador to your own country.
+You are also an ambassador to your company and university.
 Throughout your stay in Germany, your conduct should remain professional and respectful of local customs and the organizations which you are representing.